Momellouky/momellouky/README.md

 <br>
 <br>

+Hi there

-Hi there 👋.
+Hi there

-I am Mohamed Mellouky, student at Faculty of sciences and technologies - University Sidi Mohamed Ben Abdellah, Fez, Morocco.
-CEO & Founder at Uniqueshot production & uniquequote.
-I love learning new things about computer science, physics & history, and I am a big fan of sharing my knowledge with others.
-You can find me on Twitter, Facebook & Linkedink.
+I am Mohamed Mellouky, 20 years old.
+I hold a baccalaureate degree of science in physics.
+Actually, I am a student at Faculty of sciences and technologies - University sidi Mohamed Ben Abdellah at Fez, Morocco.
+For the sake of extracurricular activities, I am Founder & 2D Designer at Uniqueshot production & uniquequote.
+Furthermore, I enjoy learning new things, about different arguments such as computer science, physics and history.
+I love to help people and share with others my knowledge, which is why my goal for 2021 is to contribute to open source projects.
+Finally, I’m available on **Facebook, Twitter, Linkedin** and this is my email:
+**contact.mellouky@gmail.com.**

 <br>
 <p align = center>